felleg/felleg.gitlab.io-backup/content/posts/overcoming-learning-anxiety.md

 - The body of the highlighter is:
    - long enough to allow me to reach the full width of a page without having to move my wrist, let alone my arm.
-   - vivid in color, which makes it quite eye-catching.
+   - vivid in color, making it quite eye-catching.
-   - wide enough to hide the sentences below what I am reading, which ensures I am not reading "in diagonal".
+   - wide enough to hide the sentences below what I am reading, which ensures I am not reading diagonally.

 ## Idea 9: Get the right grip